 It’s time to eat a big, yummy breakfast and get your ovulation going!

-Many women with PCOS may also have low levels of vitamin D. You may want to speak with your doctor about your vitamin D levels to see if you are within the recommended range and whether it is necessary for you to add a vitamin D supplement to your daily regimen.
+Many women with PCOS may also have low levels of vitamin D. You may want to speak with your doctor about your vitamin D levels to see if you are within the recommended range and whether you must add a vitamin D supplement to your daily regimen.

 Vitamin D deficiency has been associated with reduced fertility outcomes if PCOS was the underlying cause of infertility.
 If your vitamin D levels are low, you will want to increase your vitamin D consumption through diet, and also spend some time under the sun if possible!